In this article:

 - Employment history and pay stubs or other proof of a paycheck

-- Borrowing history, including a home mortgage, auto loan, student loan, or other loan (and the progress you've made paying that debt off)
+- Borrowing history, including a home mortgage, auto loan, student loan or other loan and evidence that you've made progress paying them off

 - Documentation on credit card debt